itsee-birmingham/standalone_collation_editor/docs/index.md

 options can also be provided if needed.
 Data input is all in JSON.

-If you are just looking to try out the collation editor or want to use it on a single machine rather than on a server, then please consider the [Standalone Collation Editor](https://github.com/itsee-birmingham/standalone_collation_editor) as an alterative.
+If you are just looking to try out the collation editor or want to use it on a single machine rather than on a server, then please consider the [Standalone Collation Editor](https://github.com/itsee-birmingham/standalone_collation_editor) as an alternative.

 ## Terminology